pcavezzan/osm-leaflet-example/readme.md

 # How to quickly create your own map

-Pretty recently, I have to deal with problem for one client.
-For one of his customer, he had to build a GIS (Geographic Information System).

-The only problem we faced pretty quickly was that, for some reasons, we could not use unfortunatly google maps.
-So we decided to do, like big web companies such as Flickr or FourSquare, to build our GIS on OpenStreetMap.

 This project is just a start to quickly demonstrate how easy it is to create a map with our own geodata based on:
 * PostgreSQL with PostGis extension to store our geodata
 * Mapnik to render tiles from the geodata